bhbmaster/rhood/README.md

 - [x] Add login for secure and insecure mode using CLI arguments, without needing 'creds-encoded' file.
 Will add --username (-U), --password (-P), --authkey (--K). **(DONE)**

 - [x] Add dividend profit to my calculations. **(DONE)**

+- [ ] Total all buys per symbol, and all sells per symbol, and ratio with profits and study what that means.